Whatbox Logo

 We also intend to implement biometric based logins for supported devices, helping users use strong, unique identifiers with minimal cognitive load.

 An account that nobody knows the password to is the most secure of all, but it's not very useful to anyone.
-We need to balance the need for high entropy unique passwords against unreliable human memory.
+We need to balance the need for high-entropy unique passwords against unreliable human memory.

 No DNSSEC